 After decades of offering only a single model, Lamborghini added a second sports car for the 2004 model year.
 Priced lower than the Murci�lago, the Gallardo was a product of the relationship between Lamborghini and its parent company, Audi AG.
 Audi itself is a division of Volkswagen.

 Built with an aluminum body and space frame, the Gallardo has a V-10 engine and all-wheel drive.
 Its six-speed gearbox is located behind the midmounted engine.
-Engine output has risen from 493 horsepower to 520 hp for 2006, and the gearbox gets lower ratios.
+Engine output rose from 493 horsepower to 520 hp for 2006, and the gearbox received lower ratios.

 Unlike the Murci�lago's scissors-style doors, the Gallardo has conventional front-hinged doors.
 The body sits low to the ground and has big side scoops, sharp edges and curves.
 The cab-forward cockpit is integrated into the body, which features a sharply slanted windshield and what Lamborghini calls "tensed pillars."
 Cooling inlets dominate the front end, and foldaway mirrors slant forward.

 Built with a relatively long, 100.8-inch wheelbase, the Gallardo is 169.3 inches long overall.
 Its height is just 45.9 inches.
 An electronically controlled spoiler is fitted at the rear.

 Weight distribution is 42 percent in the front and 58 percent at the rear, which Lamborghini says is optimal for traction, braking and handling.
 Pirelli PZero tires are mounted on 19-inch wheels.
 Brembo brakes have eight-piston front calipers and four-piston rear calipers.